sls1005/Cthulhu-Mythos-Mod/README.md

 This is a mod for the Unciv game.
-It adds things from the Cthulhu Mythos, based on the works of H. P. Lovecraft.
+It adds things from the Cthulhu Mythos, based on H. P. Lovecraft's works.
 The things this adds are mostly beliefs and ruins.
 It also adds icons for some cults.

 This is a non-profit project.
 It is unrelated with the author(s) of the stories.